A Romantic Dinner Recipe for Pomegranate Pork with Aphrodisiac Vegetables

-This easy romantic dinner recipe comes from my cookbook Romancing the Stove the unabridged guide to aphrodisiac foods.
+This easy romantic recipe for a pork loin in the oven comes from my cookbook Romancing the Stove the unabridged guide to aphrodisiac foods.
 And it’s one of the recipes in the book that gets the most feedback.
-Because the pork and vegetables cook together, my readers love how easy it is to create a full meal from one delicious recipe.
+Because the pork and vegetables roast together in the oven, my readers love how easy it is to create a full meal from one delicious recipe.

-I designed this roasted pork recipe to showcase one of the world’s most romantic ingredients, pomegranate.
-In addition to being one of my favorite fall and winter fruits, pomegranate is a legendary aphrodisiac food.
-In fact, its reputation as a food of love is shared by cultures all over the world.
+Although the main protein is pork, this recipe is designed to showcase one of the world’s most legendary aphrodisiac foods, pomegranate.
+In addition to being one of my favorite fall and winter fruits, pomegranate is an ingredient with a lengthy aphrodisiac history as well as science-backed evidence to prove its effects.

 And while this scarlet fruit is the dish’s star flavor, it is only one of many potent aphrodisiac ingredients in this date night recipe.
 Sweet potatoes and fennel, both noted libido-lifters, are taken to a whole new level by roasting with sweet, pomegranate butter.